usaodatov/Assignment_4303_HE26228/README.md

 # SWE4303 Socket-Programming Demo
 *(Regent College London – Computing Infrastructure Portfolio)*

-This repo contains two lightweight Python scripts that demonstrate a raw client–server echo service in both TCP and UDP modes (Task 2 of the brief).
+This repo contains two lightweight Python scripts AND folder containing assesmsnt required SCREENSHOTS that demonstrate a raw client–server echo service in both TCP and UDP modes (Task 2 of the brief).